-As mentioned above, students are expected to be in attendance for the entirety of all lectures, studio critiques and reviews which will be scheduled during class time.
+As mentioned above, students are expected to be in attendance for the entirety of all lectures, studio critiques and reviews, which will be scheduled during class time.
 Lectures, individual critiques, site visits, group discussions and reviews with the instructor will be Tuesdays and Fridays 2:00 - 6:10 pm.

-Students are expected to have new material prepared for each individual critique, in a format suitable for discussion, as per the requirements which will be outlined by each instructor.
+Students are expected to have new material prepared for each individual critique, in a format suitable for discussion, as per the requirements that will be outlined by each instructor.
 Normally this will include drawings, diagrams, notes, photographs, and other visual aids.
 The individual critiques are opportunities to discuss work in progress and will be based on the drawings and diagrams that each student develops.

-Students must be in available, i.e. able to be online and involved in the course, for the entire class time Tuesday and Friday, in addition to any time scheduled for individual critiques.
+Students must be present for the entire class time Tuesdays and Fridays, in addition to any time scheduled for individual critiques.
 This will allow for any follow-up from the instructor and for group discussion, as may be required.
+If students are unable to attend any scheduled class times on Tuesday or Friday, the instructor must be informed in advance.